sampsyo/home/_drafts/flash.md

 Reconsidering the Shell
 -----------------------

-It might seem odd to prefer shell scripting over a full-featured dynamic scripting language, but shell scripts really do have some material advantages over Python:

-* Streaming I/O via pipes can be great for large datasets, in the right situation.
-* Simple pipeline parallelism is easy to express.
-* It's straightforward to persist intermediate results in files.
-* The shell is kinda the _ultimate_ glue language: you can compose components developed separately, written in different languages, with no special effort on bindings.
-  (The only "bindings" are the Unix userland APIs.)

-You can see evidence of this kind of composition in [the odgi documentation][odgi].
+Let's look at an example of shell-based composition in this domain.
-For example, [one tutorial][odgi-tut] suggests that we find repetitive sequences in human chromosome 8 by composing operators from odgi itself and [bedtools][]:
+One [tutorial][odgi-tut] from [the odgi documentation][odgi] shows how to find repetitive sequences in human chromosome 8 by composing operators from odgi itself and [bedtools][]:

 ```sh
 odgi depth -i chr8.pan.og -r chm13#chr8 | \